trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. figure:: images/luminapanelplugin7.png

-:numref:`Figure %s: Start Menu <luminapanelplugin7>`
+   Start Menu

 Adds a classic start menu as seen on other operating systems.
-This is added by default to the primary desktop panel in the lower left corner.
+Shown in :numref:`Figure %s <luminapanelplugin7>`, this is added by default to the primary desktop panel in the lower left corner.

 .. _System Dashboard: